edith007/siddharthasthana.dev/source/_posts/From Selecting an Org to Getting Selected in GSoC .md

 ---
-title: GSoC'22 | GitLab
+title: From Selecting an Org to Getting Selected in GSoC 2022
 ---

-# From Selecting an Org to Getting Selected in GSoC 2022

 TLDR: This blog contains the proposal that got accepted in GSoC and [here](https://docs.google.com/document/d/16zWn9zSv5r-O_ICZoKX0alMA4tXQs67hoc_CQEd9cJY/edit?usp=sharing) it is!

-**Selecting my GSoC Organization**
+## Selecting my GSoC Organization

 The GSoC 2022 organizations were announced on March 7, 2022, at 11:30PM IST.
 I started looking for the organization for submitting the proposal.
 I got intrigued by the projects announced by organizations like GitLab, Homebrew and The Linux Foundation.
 The reason for selecting these organizations are as follows: